 Oggetto:

 Modalità di insegnamento

-36 hours course.
-Lectures plus possible seminars with students' presentations and text discussions.
-Depending on the circumstances, the module will be offered in blended mode (either online or in class).
-Students are invited to register themselves on Campusnet, in order for them to be immediately informed of any variation.
+36-hour course.
+Lectures plus seminars with students’ presentations and text discussions.
+Students are invited to register on Campusnet to be immediately informed of any variation.

+Oggetto: